Home Compare CGNX vs CSCO

 Cognex vs Cisco Systems: Which Stock Looks Stronger in 2026?

-Cisco Systems holds the cleaner structural position, with the lead spread across profitability and stability.
+Cisco Systems holds the cleaner structural position, with stability as the main driver and profitability adding further support.
 Cognex still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.